jonatanaspesaitis/jonatanaspesaitis.github.io/_posts/2026-05-12-step-4-zuck-around-n-find-out.md

 ## The Pivot

 Look at Meta.
 They promised "connection", but you don't even see your friends' posts any more.
-Facebook’s follower counts don't matter anymore, Instagram is a casino of Reels you didn’t ask for and small-business accounts get banned left, right, and centre by ghost algorithms with no explanation.
+Facebook’s follower counts don't matter, Instagram is a casino of Reels you didn’t ask for and small-business accounts get banned left, right, and centre by ghost algorithms with no explanation.
 One could argue the squeeze is complete.

 Zuck knows all this and what has he done?
 He didn’t fix the platforms for users or business customers.
-Instead, he pivoted to the metaverse — a VR office nobody asked for.
+Instead, he pivoted to the metaverse - a VR office nobody asked for.
 When that flopped, he pivoted to AI, pushing chatbots, image generators, and agents.
 And, just for good measure, he threw in some AR Ray-Ban glasses.
 Anything but actually improve the experience on the social media platforms he